Richard Golian

 By Richard Golian22 February 2025 Castellano Slovenčina

-Lately, I keep encountering the question: “Which professions will survive the technological revolution and the rise of artificial intelligence?”
-At first glance, it sounds logical – after all, who wouldn’t want to know if their job will still matter in the future?
-But perhaps we should be asking a different question.
+And I get it.
+Who wouldn’t want to know if their job will still matter in the future?
+But maybe we should be asking a different question.

 What will people truly need in 10 years?
 What problems will they need to solve to not only survive but also live a good life?
 If we can answer this, it will ultimately lead us back to the original question.